-Welcome to Ribble Valley Borough Council's Corporate Strategy for 2015 - 2019.
+Welcome to Ribble Valley Borough Council's Corporate Strategy for 2017 - 2019.

-This document sets out the strategic direction of the Council over the period 2015 - 2019, providing a focus to ensure that the services we deliver meet the needs of our communities.
-The Strategy has a four-year scope, but is reviewed annually to ensure that it continues to reflect changes to our priorities that occur over time.
+This document sets out the strategic direction of the Council over the period 2017 - 2019, providing a focus to ensure that the services we deliver meet the needs of our communities.
+The Strategy has a two-year scope, and is reviewed annually to ensure that it continues to reflect changes to our priorities that occur over time.
 Following the next local elections taking place in 2019, we will develop a new Strategy.

-Cllr Stuart Hirst Leader of the Council Marshal Scott Chief Executive
+Cllr Ken Hind Leader of the Council Marshal Scott Chief Executive